atafs/WebApp_Golang/README.md

-# WebApp_Golang
+# WebApp
-spike on a webapp in go language
+spike on a webapp in multiple language